cdoublev/css/doc/parse/parser.md

 # Parser

-Parser entry points normalize the input into a list of component values before any additional processing specific to the entry point and before parsing against a production of the CSS grammar.
+Parser entry points normalize the input into a list of component values before any specific processing, and before parsing against a production of the CSS grammar.

 The CSS grammar is defined in: